FranciscoBSpadaro/fbsdev-uploads3/README.md

 ### for production this project i will use heroku
 Procfile add to project.
-in heroku dashboar go to settings / config vars and add environment variables APP_URL=  heroku app url
+in heroku dashboad go to settings / config vars and add environment variables
-NODE_ENV=production
-and all other variables like .env local file